VanbroekhovenStef/warehouse/README.md

 Besides hosting the game, the web application can also gather feedback from the user after playing the game.
 Different aspects of the game can be judged in a feedback form, and also a general score can be given.

-Lastly, the game gathers information about the user interactions while playing.
+Lastly, the game gathers information on how many visits were made at each station.
 This information is displayed using graphs made in Qlik sense.
+Feedback entered by the users is also displayed.
 The graphs are loaded on a separate page `/analyse` using iframes.
 Data shown here can be useful to generate insights in the popularity of each education.
+Feedback from the users can be used to further improve the game.